Richard Randriamandrato

-Richard Randriamandrato (born 7 March 1959) is a Malagasy diplomat, economist, and public servant with experience in international relations, finance, and development.
-He has held significant positions in both the Malagasy government and international organizations, contributing to economic development, diplomacy, and regional integration in Africa.
+Richard Randriamandrato (7 March 1959 – 15 March 2026) was a Malagasy diplomat, economist and public servant with experience in international relations, finance and development.
+He has held significant positions in both the Malagasy government and international organisations, contributing to economic development, diplomacy and regional integration in Africa.

 Early life and education

 Richard Randriamandrato pursued his higher education in international relations and political science.
 In 1983, he obtained a Diploma in Political Studies with a focus on International Relations from the Institut d'Études Politiques d'Aix-en-Provence in France.
 He earned a master's degree in international politics from the Université libre de Bruxelles in Belgium in 1992.
 Additionally, he completed an executive program in international finance at the Georgetown University School of Business in 1999.

 Career

 Government roles

 Randriamandrato has served in various high-ranking positions within the Malagasy government.
 He was the director of the Cabinet at the Ministry of Foreign Affairs from December 2000 to January 2002, where he managed the minister's office, coordinated joint programs with international organizations such as the United Nations and the World Bank, and participated in diplomatic missions, including negotiations during lead-up to the 2008 invasion of Anjouan.

 He served as the minister of economy and finance from 2019 to 2021, where he managed a team of 10,000 agents and navigated the economic challenges posed by the COVID-19 pandemic.
 He also served as the minister of foreign affairs in 2021, overseeing a team of 300 agents and representing Madagascar in international forums.